BR Estádio do Maracanã

 Last Visitors Ratings:

-Maracanã Stadium (Portuguese: Estádio do Maracanã, Brazilian Portuguese: ), officially named Estádio Jornalista Mário Filho (Brazilian Portuguese: ) or Journalist Mario Filho Stadium, is an association football stadium in Rio de Janeiro, Brazil.
-The stadium is part of a complex that includes an arena known by the name of Maracanãzinho, which means "The Little Maracanã" in Portuguese.
-Owned by the Rio de Janeiro state government, the stadium is now managed by the clubs Fluminense and Flamengo.
-It is located in the Maracanã neighborhood, named after the Rio Maracanã, a now canalized river in Rio de Janeiro.
+Estádio do Maracanã, officially known as Estádio Jornalista Mário Filho, is an association football stadium in Rio de Janeiro, Brazil.
+Located in the Maracanã neighborhood, it is owned by the Rio de Janeiro state government and managed by the clubs Flamengo and Fluminense.
+It is part of a complex that includes an arena known by the name of Maracanãzinho, which is mostly used for volleyball events.
 The stadium was opened in 1950 to host the FIFA World Cup, in which Brazil was beaten 2–1 by Uruguay in the deciding game, in front of a still standing record attendance of 173,850 spectators, on 16 July 1950.
 The venue has seen attendances of 150,000 or more at 26 occasions and has seen crowds of more than 100,000 as many as 284 times.
-But as terraced sections have been replaced with seats over time, and after the renovation for the 2014 FIFA World Cup, its original capacity has been reduced to the current 73,139, but it remains the largest stadium in Brazil and the third largest in South America after Estadio Monumental in Argentina and Estadio Monumental in Peru.
+But as terraced sections have been replaced with seats over time, and after the renovation following the 2016 Summer Olympics and Paralympics, its original capacity has been reduced to the current 73,139, but it remains the largest stadium in Brazil and the third largest in South America after Estadio Monumental in Argentina and Estadio Monumental in Peru.
 Fluminense and Flamengo still own the all-time club record attendance, with 194,603 spectators supporting its clubs in the world famous Fla–Flu derby in 1963.
-The stadium is mainly used for football matches between the major football clubs in Rio de Janeiro, including Fluminense, Flamengo, Botafogo, and Vasco da Gama.
+The stadium is mainly used for football matches between the major football clubs in Rio de Janeiro, including Flamengo, Fluminense , Botafogo, and Vasco da Gama.
 It has also hosted a number of concerts and other sporting events.
+It was the main venue for the 2007 Pan American Games, hosting the football tournament and the opening and closing ceremonies.
 Wikipedia text is available under the terms of the GNU Free Documentation License - Full article

 Post Comment